Free Workbook DER DIE DAS in 5 Days

 Green for neuter genders: das Haus = the house

-Black for plural: die zwei Autos = the two cars 🚘🚘
+Black italic or black underline for the plural, always with the article die: die zwei Autos = the two cars 🚘🚘

 Be patient with yourself if you can't remember all the words.
 You learn German by learning, repeating and practicing. 😊

-Celebrate your small and, of course, larger successes.🎉
+Celebrate your small and, of course, larger successes.πŸŽ‰πŸ’«πŸ˜ŠπŸŽ‰

 • Start small and remember that every beginning is difficult.